open-keychain/open-keychain/OpenKeychain/src/main/res/raw-pl/help_changelog.md

 [//]: # (NOTE: Please put every sentence in its own line, Transifex puts every line in its own translation field!)

+## 5.7
+  * Fixes for Curve25519
+  * IDEA cipher is now considered insecure

 ## 5.6
   * Compatibility with Android 10 and higher
   * Several bug fixes